 More About Miami

 Miami also boasts one of the world’s largest ports and busiest airports.
-PortMiami, the Cruise Capitol of the World, logged a record 5.3 million multiday cruise passengers in 2018.
-Miami International Airport (MIA) hosts 125,000 passengers per day.
+PortMiami, the Cruise Capitol of the World, serves 5 million passengers a year.
+Miami International Airport (MIA) hosts more than 50 million passengers a year.